DxNext/2016-Oct-L2/Linux/Module3-ThingsToConsider/capture-azure-vm.md

 * Copy the template JSON file and enter a unique value for the **uri** of each VM's VHD
 * Create a NIC in either the same or a different virtual network
 * Create a deployment in the resource group in which you set up the virtual network, using the modified template JSON file

-If you want the network set up automatically when you create a VM from the image, use the [101-vm-from-user-image template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-from-user-image) from GitHub.
-This template creates a VM from your custom image and the necessary virtual network, public IP address, and NIC resources.
-For a walkthrough of using the template in the Azure portal, see [How to create a virtual machine from a custom image using a Resource Manager template](http://codeisahighway.com/how-to-create-a-virtual-machine-from-a-custom-image-using-an-arm-template/).

 ## Use the azure vm create command